-Deferred Costs are costs that have been incurred by the utility but have not yet been recovered from ratepayers.
+"Deferred Costs are costs that have been incurred by the utility but have not yet been recovered from ratepayers.
 These cost deferrals occur, as in determining Revenue Requirements, the estimates used could vary from actual costs.
 The utility can record these costs in a deferral account and once regulatory approval is obtained, these costs can be recovered from ratepayers through an adjustment in future rates.
 This treatment of deferred costs allows for rate stability and predictability.
-It is advisable that these costs be recovered as close as possible to the time they are incurred, that is usually within two to three years.
+It is advisable that these costs be recovered as close as possible to the time they are incurred, that is usually within two to three years".

 DOMLEC informed stakeholders that in the execution of the work undertaken, a 2023 Test-Year was considered and accepted by the Commission.
 DOMLEC's Operation, Maintenance and Administration Expenditure and Rate Base items include 6 months actuals from January to June 2023 and 6 months projected values from July to December 2023.
-DOMLEC's shared datasets were reviewed by the IRC's regulatory consultant and its team.
-Collaborative discussions were held between DOMLEC and the IRC to clarify certain line items.
+DOMLEC's shared datasets were reviewed by the IRC.
+Collaborative discussions were held between DOMLEC and the IRC to clarify questionable line items.
 Adjustments were made to Operation, Maintenance and Administration Expenses and agreed upon.
 Table 1.0 below refers.

-Table 1.0 below presents the summary of DOMLEC's Proposed Revenue Requirement and Rate Base:
+Table 1.0 below presents the summary of DOMLEC's Proposed Revenue Requirement ent and Rate Base:

 Computation of DOMLEC's Rate Base

 Rate Filing for 2023 Test Year

 Description EC\$ EC\$

-Plant In Service/Fixed Capital 396,581,624.00
+Plant In Service/Fixed Capital 396,581,624

-Reserve for Accumulated Depreciation (219,719,153.84)
+Reserve for Accumulated Depreciation (219,720,276)

-Net Plant in Service 176,862,470.16
+Net Plant in Service 176,861,348

 Construction Work in Progress 51.7%

-Complete 7,835,278.50
+Complete 7,835,279

 Working Capital Allowance:

-Inventory 14,970,172.00
+Inventory 14,970,172

-Working Capital 4,705,138.00 19,675,310.00
+Working Capital 4,705,138 19,675,310.00

 Other Rate Base Items

-Customers Deposit (3,730,478.00)
+Customers Deposit (3,730,478)

-Deferred Revenue (15,773,704.00)
+Deferred Revenue (15,773,704)

-Deferred Income Tax Liability (21,201,589.00) (40,705,771.00)
+Deferred Income Tax Liability (21,201,589) (40,705,771)

-Rate Base 163,667,287.00
+Rate Base 163,666,167

-DOMLEC's operating expenses of \$53,955,801.00 based on the 2023 Test Year shall be factored in the determination of the Revenue Requirement for the 3-year Tariff.
+DOMLEC's operating expenses of \$53,896,942.00 based on the 2023 Test Year shall be factored in the determination of the Revenue Requirement for the 3-year Tariff.